 The simplest explanation of the neurobiology of creativity is that our learning experiences pass through four different areas of our brain, each of them specialised in a certain operation (David Kolb and James Zull): One is dedicated to processing new experiences, one is dedicated to observing what the body experiences (especially when facing new experiences), one is hardwired to deal with drawing conclusions and making theories, and one with testing these formed ‘conclusions’ (The Leadership Spark)

-After each learning is completed, the two main parts of the brain which are then triggered each time the ‘learning’, ‘habit’ or ‘belief’ occurs are the ‘theories and conclusions’ part and the ‘active testing’ part.
+After each learning cycle is completed, the two main parts of the brain which are then triggered each time the ‘learning’, ‘habit’ or ‘belief’ occurs are the ‘theories and conclusions’ part and the ‘active testing’ part.
 This path between the two parts is named in many ways: ‘Fixed ideas’, ‘mind gremlin’, ‘voice in my head’, ‘ego’, ‘map’, ‘one’s view of the world’, ‘self #1’, ‘mindset’, ‘meme’, ‘set of beliefs’ and so on.
 It is basically formed from all the mental constructs built upon past experiences which were significant enough for one to remember them.
 They act as a constant GPS for one’s behaviour.
 They give meaning to our world.

 The brain uses around 20% of our body’s energy.
 Our evolution hardwired it to hibernate as soon as this is possible.
 Our beliefs blocking creativity are just software programs especialy designed for this hardwired brain.